Serving The Hillsborough County Area

 Owner Bill Snyder has been proudly serving the Hillsborough County Area air conditioning and heating industry for 9 years.
 When he opened Velocity Air Conditioning he had a vision of providing superior service and Air Conditioning Repair at a fair price without cutting corners.

 Velocity Air Conditioning takes pride that it is a family owned business that provides quality and efficient Hillsborough County area Air Conditioning Repair & Air Conditioning Services or replacement to residential homes and commercial businesses in the Hillsborough County area.
-We’re available 24 hours a day, 7 days a week.
+We’re available by phone 7 days a week.
 We’re here for you, when you need us.

 Family owned means you will get personal service with experience in customer satisfaction.
 We are here assist you in the repair, and modernization of your climate control system, providing energy efficiency tips whenever possible.
 Rest assured, Velocity only uses top of the line, brand name equipment.
 We offer a lifetime guarantee on all Hillsborough County Air Conditioning Repair Services and extended warranties on most equipment that we sell.